-There’s an old saying in business – cash is king.
-And in times of distress, this could not be truer.
+There’s an old saying in business–cash is king.
+And in times of distress, this could not be more true.
 After the financial crisis hit in 2008, business owners quickly found themselves struggling to meet the day-to-day cash demands of operating their businesses.
 According to a study by the JPMorgan Chase Institute, on average, companies with fewer than 500 employees have less than a month of cash reserves.
-Smaller main street-type businesses often have just a couple of weeks’ worth of cash to keep running.
+Smaller Main Street-type businesses often have just a couple of weeks’ worth of cash to keep running.

-- Negotiate terms with your suppliers – Best advice – keep close contact with your vendors.
-If your business is suffering a shortfall of cash and you have a strong relationship with a main supplier, you can consider negotiating your short-term trade payable into a note payable.
+- Negotiate terms with your suppliers: Best advice – keep close contact with your vendors.
+If your business is suffering a shortfall of cash and you have a strong relationship with a supplier, you can consider negotiating your short-term trade payable into a note payable.

 Meet the Author